lifemapper/lifemapper.github.io/_coll-researcher/rad.md

 ### Site-based statistics (for species)
 * Alpha (species richness)
+  - The number of species present at each site
 * Alpha Prop (proportional species richness)
+  - The proportion of the entire set of species that are present at each site.
+Percentage of species pool present.
 * Phi (total range size)
+  - The sum of the range sizes of all species at each site.
 * Phi Prop (proportional species range size)
+  - The proportion of the sum of the range sizes of all species at a site compared to the sum of all ranges for all species.

 ### Site-based statistics (for tree)
 * Mean Nearest Taxon Distance (for each species in this site, how taxonomically